crytic/amarna-action/README.md

 # Github Code Scanning integration

-The action supports the Github Code Scanning integration, which will push amarna's alerts to the Security tab of the Github project (see [About code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning)).
+The action supports the Github Code Scanning integration, which will push Amarna's alerts to the Security tab of the Github project (see [About code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning)).
 This integration eases the triaging of findings and improves the continious integration.

 ## How to use